-Task #6 - Monitoring
+Task #6 Monitoring

-Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during construction.
+Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during and post construction and decommissioning of the power plant.
 An Environmental Management Plan for the long term operations of the development should also be prepared.